re-ops/re-mote/README.md

 Still our live environments change rapidly and having this cycle in place really slows our reaction time down.

-After working in Clojure for a long time iv found that the REPL is the most powerful environment to code in, there is no reason we won't this power language responding fast to our changing world.
+After working in Clojure for a long time iv found that the REPL is the most powerful environment to code in, there is no reason we cant use this enviroment to drive our operations faster!

 # Install